 With Nikon’s SnapBridge technology you can constantly link this camera via Bluetooth to your smartphone and instantly share the images on social media.
-Some other interesting features that it offers are a three-inch tilting screen with 921k-dot resolution, Wi-Fi, and Full HD video recording.
-You won’t be able to shoot in RAW format and it lacks manual control.
+Some other interesting features that it offers are a three-inch tilting screen with a 921k-dot resolution, Wi-Fi, and Full HD video recording.
+Some caveats are that you won’t be able to shoot in RAW and it lacks manual control.
 Here are some things to keep in mind if you are considering the Nikon COOLPIX B500:

-The Nikon Coolpix B500 is a medium-sized camera with a textured right-hand grip which makes it quite comfortable while shooting.
+The medium-sized camera features a textured right-hand grip which makes it quite comfortable while shooting.
 Being fairly lightweight, you can easily hold it one-handed.

 There is a dial on top of the camera which allows you to switch between different shooting modes.
 Although the camera doesn’t offer a manual mode, you can choose from the many options available on the dial including fully automatic, creative, scene, movie mode, etc.